PedroLopes/HoloLens-ElectricalMuscleStimulation/README.md

 # HoloLens-ElectricalMuscleStimulation

 This repository provides you code to replicate the AR experiences in the paper ``Adding Force Feedback to Mixed Reality Experiences and Games using Electrical Muscle Stimulation (CHI'18)``, which you can read [here](https://hpi.de/baudisch/projects/ems-ar-haptics.html).
+Also here is the accompanying [video](https://www.youtube.com/watch?v=mgGX6p0rA54).

 ## Structure of this repository